No 1. - wp-members: Interesting peristant XSS leading to remote code execution.

 I define bullet chess as games with one minute time for each player.
 There are plenty of other definitions, but I think my definition refers to the most common one.
 This article is definitely worth a read and helps to understand my further deliberations: http://en.wikipedia.org/wiki/Fast_chess

 Well, besides my enthusiasm for IT security, I have always been a bullet chess player with myself worrying adictive feautures.
 It all began around three or four years ago, when I realised that simply too much people tend to use chess engines on online platform and in addition, I was just to nervous and unwilled to calculate and think the average (somehow boring long) length of a entire chess game.
 Bullet games came perfect in this manner: It is almost impossible to cheat manually in bullet games (of course you could write bots which directly interact with the server through the underlining protocol - HTTP when you're lucky, or some really badass proprietary one, when you have misfortune, but I assume that's a rather low percentage).
-It turns out, that my renunciation of the original purpose of chess; thinking deep and beeing patient, turned my in a slightly better long …
+It turns out, that my renunciation of the original purpose of chess; thinking deep and beeing patient, turned my in a slightly better long time …

 Continue reading